20 Top Things to Do in Wasaga Beach This Summer (2023)

 A: There are no lifeguards on duty but park staff patrol the entire beachfront.

-A: Dogs are not allowed on the beach except in Beach Area 3 between the wooden fences marked as the dog-friendly section of the beach.
+Wasaga Beach is one of Ontario’s dog-friendly beaches!
+That said, dogs are only allowed on Beach Area 3 between the wooden fences marked as the dog-friendly section of the beach.

-Our Wrap Up: 23 Fun Things to Do in Wasaga Beach + Complete Visitor’s Guide
+Wrap Up: What to Do in Wasaga Beach